Bot or Human? Detecting ChatGPT Imposters with A Single Question: Leveraging the Weakness of LLM

 \subsection{Counting}

-State-of-the-art LLMs cannot accurately count characters in a string, while humans can do so with ease.
+State-of-the-art LLMs cannot accurately count characters in a string~\citep{limitation}, while humans can do so with ease.
 This limitation of LLMs has inspired the design of a counting \our{} to differentiate humans and LLMs.
-Participants are asked to count the number of times a specific character appears in a given string.
-To increase the difficulty of the problem, the appearance of the character is explicitly increased in the string.
-The generated questions are used as prompts for LLMs~\citep{gpt3,insgpt}.
-Here's an example question-answering prompt and the generated results from GPT-3, ChatGPT, and a human:
+Participants are asked to count the number of times a specific character appears in a given string:

-As we can see from the example, both GPT-3 and ChatGPT are unable to accurately count the number of times the given character appears in the string, whereas humans can easily give the correct answer.
+As demonstrated by this example, GPT-3.5 struggles to provide an accurate count of the specified character within the string.